-(f) "Projected Costs" are the most recent two (2) year average of Total Costs assumed by the licensee.
+(f) "Projected Costs" are the most recent two (2) year average of Total Costs assumed by the licensee, adjusted to the current year's program budget.

 Section 4.
 Tracking Costs.

 (a) The Department shall keep a record of Site Specific Direct Costs associated with each license.